RobLoach/docker-composer/README.md

 ## `composer/composer:alpine`

 This image is based on the popular [Alpine Linux project](http://alpinelinux.org/), available in [the alpine official image](https://hub.docker.com/_/alpine).
 Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

+## `composer/composer:php5-alpine`

+This is made to run Composer through PHP 5, rather then the default of PHP 7, through the Alpine container.